cfsimplicity/spreadsheet-cfml/README.md

 #Spreadsheet library for Railo 4.x

-Adapted from the https://github.com/teamcfadvance/cfspreadsheet-railo extension, this is a standalone library for creating and working with spreadsheets in Railo 4.x which does not require installation into each web context.
+Adapted from the https://github.com/teamcfadvance/cfspreadsheet-railo extension, this is a standalone library for creating and formatting spreadsheets in Railo 4.x which does not require installation into each web context.

 ##Rationale